galaxyproject/planemo/docs/_writing_multiple_outputs.rst

 There are times when a single history item is desired, but this history item is composed of multiple files which are only useful when considered together.
 This is done by having a single (``primary``) output and storing additional files in a directory (single-level) associated with the primary dataset.

 A common usage of this strategy is to have the primary dataset be an HTML file and then store additional content (reports, pdfs, images, etc) in the dataset extra files directory.
-The content of this directory can be referenced using relative links with in the primary (HTML) file, clicking on the eye icon to view the dataset will display the HTML page.
+The content of this directory can be referenced using relative links within the primary (HTML) file, clicking on the eye icon to view the dataset will display the HTML page.

 If you want to wrap or create a tool that generates an HTML history item that shows the user links to a number of related output objects (files, images..), you need to know where to write the objects and how to reference them when your tool generates HTML which gets written to the HTML file.
 Galaxy will not write that HTML for you at present.